 by Niklas Göransson

 October 2007 – Sweden Rock has organised a ferry cruise.
-Part of the line-up for this nautical spectacle is Blaze Baily, once vocalist for Iron Maiden – his participation guarantees the presence of the most notorious twins in Swedish metal.
-Known for their pious devotion to Iron Maiden, they are familiar faces to most Swedes with an interest in rock and metal.
-What many of them don’t know is that they are also the founders of one of Sweden’s first black metal bands.
+Part of the line-up for this nautical spectacle is Blaze Baily, once vocalist for Iron Maiden, and his participation guarantees the presence of the most notorious twins in Swedish metal.

 Tyrant and Hellbutcher, NIFELHEIM’s bass player and vocalist respectively, get comfortably seated in the cabin used for the interview.
 Accompanied by myself and a bottle of vodka, they are set to discuss their new album “Envoy of Lucifer”.
 After a brief skirmish contested over who actually started the band, they agree that it was a combined effort.